lorin/mezzanine-paas/README.md

 A quick way to deploy a Mezzanine site to Heroku.
 Inspired by blog posts by [Ben Havilland][2] and [Josh Finnie][3]

+This is just for testing.
+In particular, uploaded media files may vanish because of how static files are served (see below).

 ## Deploy to Heroku

     git clone https://github.com/lorin/mezzanine-heroku